GitJer/Some_RPI-Pico_stuff/Button-debouncer/README.md

 * The code after 'isone' works as follows:
   * Since the pin is 1 wait for a change to 0
   * If that happens, set 31 into the x scratch register
     * This is the amount of 'time' the debouncer will wait before switching over.
 The actual amount of time is also dependent on the clock divisor, and the fact that two jmp statements are executed for a test.
-See the 'Debouncing time' section below
+Edit: in the updated version the debounce time can be set in ms.
   * The program keeps checking if the input changes back to 1; and if so, start over at 'isone'
   * If the input does not change back, complete the loop of counting down from 31
   * If the x scratch register becomes 0, the signal has definitively switched to 0; start from 'iszero'